• Home

 print("No email found.")

 Most of the code in this Python script is self-explanatory.
-If you still have doubt, you can ask in the comment section.
+If you still have doubts, you can ask in the comment section.

 The scope of this Python Script

-Using Python as a scripting language has its own perk.
+Using Python as a scripting language has its perks.

 Extracting emails from the web pages is also simple.
 Get the source code from the web page using the browser.
 You can simply use the view-source feature.
 Example, view-source:http://example.com/.